Markov semigroups with hypocoercive-type generator in Infinite Dimensions: Ergodicity and Smoothing

 Since by our assumption $c_N\geq 0$, we either get additional negative term (when $i=N$) with coefficient $c_N a_{\kk,n} t^{2|\kk|_n+n}$ which can be used to beat those coming from the second sum with mixed terms, or we can apply quadratic Young inequality to get terms as before but with a higher power of $t$ which for sufficiently small time do not change inequality obtained before in the simplified case.
-Now we discuss the general case $c_{0jh} =0$ for $h\geq j-2$ and not all of them are equal to zero.
-In this case it is no longer true that $[\Z_{\kk,n},L]=[\Z_{\kk,n},B]$, which is why we need to use Lemma \ref{lem.3}.
-Using such a lemma we find that, together with the terms in [$\mathrm{ATI}$], we also have the following additional contributions to $ \left(-L+\partial_s\right) \Gamma^{(n)}_t f_t $:
+Now we discuss the general case, $c_j \neq 0$, $c_{0jh} =0$ for $h\geq j-1$ and not all of them are equal to zero.
+In this case it is no longer true that $[\Z_{\kk,n},L]=[\Z_{\kk,n},B]$, which is why we need to use Lemma \ref{lem.3} to study $[\mathrm{III}]$.
+Using such a lemma we find that, together with the terms in [$\mathrm{ATI}$], we also have the following additional contributions to $[\mathrm{III}]$:

 Because of our restriction on $|\kk'|$, all new terms come with a higher power of $t$ and therefore for sufficiently small time they can be offset by the principal terms discussed in the first stage (when all $c_j$ and $c_{0kl}$ were assumed to be zero).
-This concludes the proof. \end{proof} \begin{proof}[Proof of Lemma \ref{lem.3}] Observe that, with $\{X,Y\}\equiv XY+YX=2XY-[X,Y]$, we have
+The proof is concluded once we observe that in order to prove the lower bound \eqref{bGamma}, we did not use the simplified form of Assumption ({\bf CR.I}) and hence such a bound still holds in this general case. \end{proof} \begin{proof}[Proof of Lemma \ref{lem.3} ] Observe that, with $\{X,Y\}\equiv XY+YX=2XY-[X,Y]$, we have

 with